What is Dual Diagnosis?

 Common Therapies Offered at a Dual Diagnosis Treatment

-A proper drug treatment program will offer several levels of therapy as well as multiple treatment options.
+A proper drug treatment program will offer several therapy levels and multiple treatment options.
 This allows the rehabilitation facility to meet the individual needs of its patients.

-Most programs begin with a detox process to remove the physical dependence on any substances then a residency program.
-This type of program can last as long as two months and is designed to provide intensive focused therapy in a controlled environment to help you get over the first hurdle and give you the tools necessary to face the cravings and temptations of everyday life.
+Most programs begin with a detox process to remove the physical dependence on any substances, then a residency program.
+This program can last as long as two months and is designed to provide intensive, focused therapy in a controlled environment to help you overcome the first hurdle and give you the tools necessary to face the cravings and temptations of everyday life.

-During the inpatient treatment process, dual diagnosis cases are identified and treatment begins.
+Dual-diagnosis cases are identified during the inpatient treatment process, and treatment begins.
 The next step is an intensive outpatient drug treatment program that provides drug addiction therapy by meeting at the site several times a week for intensive therapy that can help you deal with what occurs in daily life.
-Finally, a standard outpatient therapy program provides the continued support necessary to maintain a sober condition.
+Finally, a standard outpatient therapy program provides the support necessary to maintain sobriety.

 For the Best Possible Chance of Full Recovery, Your Dual Diagnosis Care Should Include:

-- Specialists in substance abuse and mental health treatment work together to ensure your mental health and substance abuse needs are met.
+- Substance abuse and mental health treatment specialists work together to meet your mental health and substance abuse needs.

-- Psychotherapy plays a key role in treating co-occurring disorders, but prescription medication may also be required.
+- Psychotherapy is key in treating co-occurring disorders, but prescription medication may also be required.

 Dual Diagnosis Treatment Centers Near Me

-As the addiction treatment community begins to realize that addiction is itself a mental disorder, the relationship between substance abuse and mental disorders becomes more complicated.
-The greater treatment community largely lacks a proper understanding of dual diagnosed conditions, so these conditions are still treated separately, or worse–not treated or diagnosed at all.
-Our dual diagnosis treatment centers in Florida, California, Texas, New Jersey, and Washington are some of the facilities that have professionals trained to help treat co-occurring disorders concurrently.
+As the addiction treatment community realizes that addiction is a mental disorder, the relationship between substance abuse and mental disorders becomes more complicated.
+The more excellent treatment community largely lacks a proper understanding of dual-diagnosed conditions, so these conditions are still treated separately, or worse–not treated or diagnosed at all.
+Our dual diagnosis treatment centers in Florida, California, Texas, New Jersey, and Washington are some facilities with professionals trained to help treat co-occurring disorders concurrently.
 This type of tandem treatment provides some of the best success rates.
 Get dual diagnosis treatment for individuals struggling with substance abuse and mental health disorders.